andrea-nonali/emotional-maps/README.md

-﻿# Emotional Maps
+# Emotional Maps
-This was my firts project at the University and it is called Emotional Maps.

-DESCRIPTION

-    • GOAL

-We are given a text file with strings that represents emotional states in some points of Milan.
-The goal is to parse this strings and store their value in a data structure sorted by date.
-In addition under your request we create an Emotional Map: a percentage representation of the events that we have stored from a date to another.

-    • DATA STRUCTURE
+Emotional Maps is a project developed for an imaginary startup.
+In this startup there is an infrastructure used to collect the level of satisfcation of people in pre-determined places, called POI (points of interest).
+The goal of this repository is to create a program that, using the proper data strutures, efficiently calculates the emotional state of every POI, relatively to a time window.

+# Main data structure

-The data structure we used is an HashMap of Red Black tree (java TreeSet).
-Events with the same year are stored in the same TreeSet and the HashMap collect all of them.
+HashMap of Red Black tree, or a java TreeSet.
+Events with the same year are stored in the same TreeSet and the HashMap collects all of them.

-    • PERFORMANCE

-The import of events takes:
+### Complexity measures
+Importing events:

-O(1) to find the corresponding TreeSet of an event;
-O(log n) to add an event.
-Where n is the number of data in the TreeSet;
-total = O(log n).
+O(1) to find the corresponding TreeSet of an event O(log n) to add an event.
+Where n is the number of data in the TreeSet total = O(log n)

-In the test we did it takes about 7 seconds to parse and store 1 milion events.

 Creating an Emotional Map takes O(n + k).
 Where:
 [first event of TreeSet]< n < [upper bound date]; k = [number of years to iterate through ]

-As you can see in "Manuale Tecnico" we manage to create an Emotional Map of about 1 milion events in 372 milliseconds.